Users

 users, user management, adding users, add users, how to add users

-Only Admin users (JAWS and LDAP) or eEM users with the necessary privileges can add users.
-On the Add User dialog you enter the user details and you set a predefined filter for the user.
+2. On the Add User dialog you enter the user details and you set a predefined filter for the user.

-Specify the Username, Domain and Role.
+Specify the Username, Domain, Role, and optional Description.

-Specify the Username and Domain.
+Specify the Username, Domain, and optional Description.

 Editing Users